Rene36/tmh_server/README.md

 ### Configure Database <a name="database_init"></a>
 Set up a PostgreSQL database with two users.
-First, connect to PostgreSQL `sudo -u postgres psql` and list all available users with their respective priviliges `\du` / `SELECT * FROM information_schema.role_table_grants WHERE grantee='user_name'`
-;` or without their priviliges `SELECT usename from pg_catalog.pg_user;`.
+First, connect to PostgreSQL `sudo -u postgres psql` and list all available users with their respective priviliges `\du` / `SELECT * FROM information_schema.role_table_grants WHERE grantee='user_name';` or without their priviliges `SELECT usename from pg_catalog.pg_user;`.
 Create new users if no suitable users already exist for the server and client `CREATE USER tmh_type WITH ENCRYPTED PASSWORD 'tmh_type';`:

 1. type=server: User to read and write data into an existing database
 2. type=client: User with read-only access